Giuliani’s New Tactic: Arguing Trump Can Literally Get Away With Murder

 It’s easy to dismiss Giuliani’s media ramblings, especially because half the time they seem to hurt the president’s case.
 But occasionally some truth slips out, like when he admitted to CNN last week that the strategy behind the Spygate push is to shift public opinion against Mueller, “because eventually the decision here is going to be impeach or not impeach.”

 In one day, Giuliani went from arguing that the president probably has the right to impede an investigation and pardon himself, to saying that he can’t even be indicted for murder.
-Though he repeatedly claimed that the president has no interest in doing any of this, he put forth the idea that the president is above the law in every imaginable scenario – and once we’re debating the legality of our king-like president committing murder, a little obstruction of justice doesn’t seem like a big deal.
+Though he repeatedly claimed that the president has no interest in doing any of this, he put forth the idea that the president is above the law in every imaginable scenario — and once we’re debating the legality of our kinglike president committing murder, a little obstruction of justice doesn’t seem like a big deal.

 Giuliani assures us that we don’t have to worry about there being no legal check on Trump’s power (according to his interpretation), because if the president commits criminal acts there’s a political solution: impeachment.
 But it’s already unclear what Trump would have to do for the Republican-controlled legislature to turn on him, and Giuliani is trying to wear away the political will to hold the president accountable for anything but the most heinous crimes.